All Episodes

 But we're laughing anyway.

-The mayor's Yukon hijacked by criminals.
+The Mayor's Yukon hijacked by criminals.

-Detroit's Channel 7 reports the Reverend Jackson's Cadillac Escalade stolen and stripped of its wheels while he was in town last weekend with the UAW's militant president Bob King leading the jobs, justice and peace march, promoting government-funded green jobs.
+Detroit's Channel 7 reports the Reverend Jackson's Cadillac Escalade stolen and stripped of its wheels while he was in town last weekend with the UAW's militant president Bob King leading the Jobs, Justice and Peace March, promoting government-funded green jobs.

-Oh, and we got another stimulus.
+Oh, and we've got another stimulus.

-Another stimulus to what we're doing, build roads.
+Another stimulus to build roads.

 And now we got another $50 billion to do the same thing.